chezzoba/ArterialWaveSolutions/README.md

 ## Running Instructions

-To run any of the parameter estimation scripts install Matlab R2022a then run after setting measurements to `false` for determining the known parameters using the corresponding 1D outputs or `true` to estimate the same parameters by fitting the 1D model to the 3D numerical simulation results.
+To run any of the parameter estimation scripts install Matlab R2022a then run any of the scripts in the root directory.
+Set the variable `measurements` to `false` for determining the known parameters using the corresponding 1D outputs or `true` to estimate the same parameters by fitting the 1D model to the 3D numerical simulation results.